lake-wg/authz/draft-selander-lake-authz.md

 ## Stateless Operation of V

-V may act statelessly in respect to U: the state of the EDHOC session started by U may be dropped at V until an authorization from W is received.
+V may act statelessly with respect to U: the state of the EDHOC session started by U may be dropped at V until authorization from W is received.
-Once V receives the EDHOC message_1 from U, it forwards it unmodified to W in the form of a Voucher Request.
+Once V has received EDHOC message_1 from U and extracted LOC_W from EAD_1, message_1 is forwarded unmodified to W in the form of a Voucher Request.
-V encapsulates the internal state that it needs to respond to U and sends it to W together with EDHOC message_1.
+V encapsulates the internal state that it needs to later respond to U, and sends that to W together with EDHOC message_1.
 This state typically contains U's IP address and port number, together with any other implementation-specific parameter needed by V to respond to U.
 At this point, V can drop the EDHOC session that was initiated by U.

 V MUST encrypt and integrity protect the encapsulated state using a uniformly-distributed (pseudo-)random key, known only to itself.
 How V serializes and encrypts its internal state is out of scope of this specification.
 For example, V may use the existing CBOR and COSE libraries.

+TBD: Should we include an exmple of serializing internal state?

 W sends to V the voucher together with echoed message_1, as received from U, and V's internal state.
 This allows V to act as a simple message relay until it has obtained the authorization from W to enroll U.